frozenproof/nckh2_real_2.0/README.md

 Welcome to our project of NCKH2, as you can see , the project is clearly vectored and built from Next.js original idea.
 However, we made many changes , and basically have diverted very far from the original snippet.

 We are glad to show you the result of our working as soon as possible , as we believe only working hard will bring good results , even if it sound typical , its truth as old as the earth.
 Also , original plan was cut short , and time was reduced, but we made sure that the progress will be sufficient for a preview after the deadline.

+The project will remain open source until further notices.

 Days until the project is completed : 38 days.